 Better known as the “Oscars“, the Academy Awards are the cinema’s most prestigious awards show.
 Widely recognized internationally, the Oscars draws a hefty global audience and is one of the most scrutinized entertainment events.
 Film junkies and industry professionals alike make their picks for the award categories, most of which you can bet on.
 Oscars betting odds trend every year and are a significant part of entertainment betting.
 You’ll find plenty of Oscars betting odds available online.

-The odds are now available for the Oscars 2021.
+The Oscars betting odds are now available for the Oscars 2022.
 The odds are subject to change, notably as we approach the event in April.
-The odds were last updated on May 19, 2021:
+The Oscars odds betting markets were last updated on February 21, 2022:

 |Oscars: Best Picture|